 Ambit then explains that their opportunity is superior to others we might have seen because everyone uses energy.
 All you need to do is give people the opportunity to save money on their power and gas bills.
 You can even show them how to get their power for free, all they need to do is refer a few friends to Ambit.

 Obviously what they are getting at is that every Ambit customer is also a potential Ambit Consultant.
 After all, nobody would say no to free power and gas, and most people would appreciate a few extra dollars a month.
 While this might sound well and good, we see it as an early warning signal.
-After all, when we looked at Dr Jon Taylors system for MLM evaluation, we see the first red flag is constant recruitment.
+After all, when we looked at Dr Jon Taylors 5 step MLM evaluation, we found the first red flag is constant recruitment.

 How Do You Make Money With Ambit Energy